 Medication errors refer to mistakes in prescribing, dispensing and giving medication.
 Nearly all medication errors are preventable, whether they occur in a doctor’s office, at a hospital or in a pharmacy.
 These errors can involve medication omissions, dosing errors, drug interactions, and even wrong medications.

 Anesthesia errors can come in many different forms, most of which would be considered negligence.
 Anesthesia mistakes can include administering too much or not enough anesthesia, using the wrong type of anesthesia, failure to monitor patients or failure to prevent adverse drug interactions or allergic reactions.

 Birth injuries are perhaps the most difficult medical malpractice cases to deal with.
 A significant injury to a newborn child or a delivering mother can be devastating for a family.
 Birth injuries can include cerebral palsy, forceps or vacuum injury, brain hypoxia, shoulder dystocia, hemorrhage in either the baby or mother among many others.
 To learn more about your legal options after birth trauma, speak to a birth injury lawyer in Michigan.

 Medical errors often have tragic consequences.
-If you or a loved one were seriously injured as a result of medical malpractice, please call the Buchanan Firm today for a comprehensive review of your situations.
-We can’t prevent what happened, but we can help you move forward and hold the responsible parties accountable.
+If you or a loved one were seriously injured as a result of medical malpractice, please contact the Buchanan Firm today for a comprehensive review of your situations.
+We can’t prevent what happened, but a medical malpractice lawyer can help you move forward and hold the responsible parties accountable.
 Our experienced malpractice attorneys have no problem taking medical providers or insurance companies to trial.
 Call us today for a free initial consultation of your individual case.